 As I do not plan on leaving large amounts of money for my child and grandchildren I am pretty wide open with my money.
 So at this point my drawdown plan with be:

 - Live off my pension and social security income.
-Based on any of the above part time work I am going to be more than okay in retirement.
+Based on any of the above part time work I will be just fine in retirement.

 - All other funds can go to charity or my grandchildren’s (if we have any) education.

 - Withdraw from my 401K at government mandated 70.5 years old ($2.4 million).

 - Withdraw Social Security at government mandated 70 years old ($3,000 a month).

 - Continue growing my IRAs tax free ($756,000 at age 70).
 I can use that money as I wish upon retirement penalty free.
 I can use it for charitable givings, to pay for grandchildren’s education, or to buy a boat.
 Who wouldn’t want to own a boat!